-Governor General Forbes arrived in Cebu to inaugurate the Waterworks, a public holiday was declared.
-Great fanfare, parades and speeches marked the special occasion.
+Governor-General Forbes arrived in Cebu to celebrate the official opening of the Waterworks, a public holiday was declared on that February day.
+Great fanfare, parades, and speeches marked the special occasion.
 He was accompanied by Cebu's leading politician, Sergio Osmena Sr.

 On the New Design Series/BSP Series (1985- 2017) of the Philippine Currency, the fifty-peso note shows President Sergio Osmeña Sr. on the obverse or front.
 And in one corner of the banknote, the Fuente Osmeña fountain is depicted.